Sophivorus/EasyWiki/README.md

 # EasyWiki

-**EasyWiki** is a friendly PHP library to interact with [MediaWiki](https://mediawiki.org/).
+**EasyWiki** is a friendly PHP class to interact with [MediaWiki](https://mediawiki.org/).
 It's designed to be used both in and out the MediaWiki environment, to develop bots, scripts, extensions and other tools.

 Essentially, EasyWiki is a client for the [MediaWiki API](https://www.mediawiki.org/wiki/API).
 However, when run in a MediaWiki environment (for example as part of an extension), EasyWiki will [call the API internally](https://www.mediawiki.org/wiki/API:Calling_internally#From_application_code).
 This makes it an interesting option when developing locally because the API is way more stable, easier to use and better documented than the internal way of doing things (see [Motivation](#motivation)).